reTHINK-project/dev-msg-node-nomatrix/README.md

 -registry, -r  | mandatory     | the full URL of the Domain Registry incl. the port number (e.g. http://localhost:4567) -port, -p      | optional      | the Websocket port that the MN is listening to (default: 8001) -globalregistry, -g | optional | the full URL of one of the Global Registry DHT nodes incl. the port number (default http://130.149.22.133:5002)
+--clear        | optional      | The --clear parameter causes the MN to erase the persistent routing pathes and to start clean.

 These configurations can be provided as command line parameters to the start of the MN:
 ```